buzdugan/weekend_box_office/README.md

 Terraform with generate 2 resources: a BigQuery dataset and a Cloud Composer 3 environment.<br>
 Cloud Composer will be used to orchestrate the workflow.
 It is a fully managed workflow orchestration service built on Apache Airflow, designed to automate and manage data pipelines.
 It integrates seamlessly with GCP suite of data analytics services.
 Because it’s fully managed, it reduces operational overhead by automating Airflow infrastructure management.

->***IMPORTANT***: Creating a Composer 3 environment can take 20 minutes or more, so make sure the settings are correct before launching it.
+>***IMPORTANT:***: Creating a Composer 3 environment can take 20 minutes or more, so make sure the settings are correct before launching it.

 In the `variables.tf` file, you will need to change several variables to customize it to your project: `project`, `region` and `location`.